 \end{definition}

-The identifiability is a sufficient condition for ranking guarantees.
-If there are no guarantees on the identifiability, there may be a bad case like Example \ref{exm:wrong_ranking}.
-Our main result in the following theorem (the proof is delegated to Appendix \ref{sec:app_proof_1}) shows that the identifiability is related to the underlying structure of the dataset, which can be easily mined.
+Identifiability serves as a sufficient condition for ensuring accurate ranking.
+The absence of such guarantees can lead to degenerate scenarios, as illustrated in Example \ref{exm:wrong_ranking}.
+Our following main result (with proof in Appendix \ref{sec:app_proof_1}) establishes that identifiability is intrinsically linked to the dataset's underlying structure, which can be readily mined.

-\begin{theorem}[Identifiability condition] The relevance model is identifiable, \textbf{if and only if} an undirected graph $G=(V,E)$ is connected, where $V$ is a node set and $E$ is an edge set, defined as:
+\begin{theorem}[\textbf{Main result:} Equivalent condition of identifiability] The relevance model is identifiable, if and only if an undirected graph $G=(V,E)$ is connected, where $V$ is a node set and $E$ is an edge set, defined as:

 We refer to this graph as \textbf{identifiability graph} (IG). \end{theorem} \begin{remark} The relevance identifiability is equivalent to a graph connectivity test problem.
-The IG is constructed as follows: we first create nodes for each bias factors $t\in\mathcal T$.
+The IG is constructed as follows: we first create nodes for each bias factor $t\in\mathcal T$.
 If there exists a feature appearing with two bias factors together, add an edge between the two nodes.
 Theorem \ref{thm:graph} establishes connections to recent ULTR research \citep{agarwal2019estimating,oosterhuis2022reaching,zhang2023towards}, which are elaborated in \sref{sec:related-work}. \end{remark}

-Figure \ref{fig:identifiable_example} illustrates examples for applying Theorem \ref{thm:graph} to verify identifiability of the datasets.
+Figure \ref{fig:identifiable_example} illustrates examples for applying Theorem \ref{thm:graph} to verify the identifiability of the datasets.
 In the left figure, bias factors 1 and 2 are connected through feature 1, and bias factors 2 and 3 are connected through feature 3.
 As a result, the graph is connected and the relevance is identifiable.
 Conversely, the right figure depicts a scenario where bias factor 3 remains isolated, leading to unidentifiability of relevance.
 Based on Theorem \ref{thm:graph}, we illustrate the identifiability check algorithm in Appendix \ref{sec:app_algo_idcheck}.